 Most curtain panels are 48-54 inches wide, but just getting enough panels to cover the width of your windows isn’t enough.
 The last thing you want is your curtains stretched to the max, only to see cracks of light leak in through.
 And honestly, it just looks awful- avoid it at all costs, please.

 Instead, you’ll need to purchase a few extra panels to ensure there’s enough fabric to cover the window.
 Ideally, you’ll have a few ripples in the fabric when the curtains are completely closed.
 This is called the fullness factor.
 If you’re choosing the ripple-fold style curtain, this measurement really comes into play.
-Helser Brothers have a very helpful article on they site about figuring this out.
+Helser Brothers have a very helpful article on their site about figuring this out.

 The color… this one is obvious, too, right?
 But let’s talk about it.
 If you want the curtains to be a statement, then a contrasting color from your walls is the way to go.
 But, if you want something subtle, then a similar or complementary color to the wall color is the best choice.

 While you’re figuring out which color you want, it’s always smart to order samples if possible.
-One of my favorite places for curtains is Half Price Drapes– their rice and oatmeal colored faux linen curtains are a couple of my go-tos.
+One of my favorite places for curtains is Half Price Drapes– their rice and oatmeal-colored faux linen curtains are a couple of my go-tos.
 The color is perfect, the price is right, and they are great quality.
 They even can do custom if you need it!

 If you’re using the curtains every day- meaning opening and closing them, then chances are, they’re going to get dirty.
 And if you have kids, even more so.
 So make sure you look at the cleaning directions- can you machine wash them, or do they need to be dry cleaned?
 One thing great about off-the-rack curtains (not custom) is that since you’re purchasing them in panels, you can replace certain panels as need be.